GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Tips

-- In Vertex AI Studio you can use different words to describe the accident (crash/collision), experiment with those as well as different models/settings.
+- In Vertex AI Studio you can use different words to describe the crash (e.g. collision), experiment with those as well as different models/settings.
 And in case you need additional help with your prompt design, consider the [AI-powered prompt writing](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/ai-powered-prompt-writing).

 ## Challenge 4: Telemetry to the rescue!

 ### Introduction

-Now we have detected the timestamp of the accident, let's see if we can find out which drivers were involved.
-Using just visual data can be difficult so we'll use the available telemetry data to determine the drivers.
+Now that we have detected the timestamp of the crash, let's see if we can find out which drivers were involved.
+Using only visual data can be difficult so we'll use the available telemetry data to determine the drivers.
 And this time we'll use Python Notebooks from BigQuery Studio to run the analysis.

 ### Description